 It’s a little over a month before the GDPR deadline will be in place, but Forrester reports that only 15 percent of B2B marketers are fully compliant with the regulation.
 The European Union’s regulations for data protection and privacy go into effect on May 25 and will have greater significance now than ever before.
+According to research by vpnMentor, in the EU only 34% of websites are ready for GDPR.

 With Facebook embroiled in a data privacy breach with Cambridge Analytica, the necessity to protect private data is now front and center with social media and marketers.